edertone/TurboDepot/TurboDepot-Node/extras/help/upgrade-dependencies.md

 This project uses libraries and dependencies from a variety of sources.
 To make sure that all of them are up to date, follow this steps:

-- Open a cmd at the root of this project folder, and run: npm outdated
+- Open a cmd at the root of this project folder, and run:

+    npm outdated

-    Update the package.json versions based on the command result
+    Update the package.json versions based on the command result, by running:

+      npm install libraryname1@latest libraryname2@latest libraryname3@latest

 - Run the project tests as explained on help and make sure everything works as expected